 It also has underfloor heating and a log-burning stove as well.

 The St. Nicholas property comprises one acre of land, a large garden, and outbuildings.

-Inside, there are 4/5 bedrooms, 2 bathrooms, 2 reception rooms, 2 kitchens and a huge open plan living area.
+Inside, there are four to five bedrooms, two bathrooms, two reception rooms, two kitchens, and a huge open plan living area.

 Can you imagine sleeping in the apse?!

-The home also boasts a spectacular open living space with high ceilings, stained glass windows, and double staircase and balcony.
+The home also boasts a spectacular open living space with high ceilings, stained-glass windows, double staircase, and balcony.

-And when the winter cold strikes, heating is courtesy of six Victorian cast iron radiators.
+And when the winter cold strikes, heating comes courtesy of six Victorian cast-iron radiators.

 These old churches were built with great care and craftsmanship.

-Please SHARE this wonderful story with your friends on Facebook!
+Please SHARE this wonderful converted home with your friends on Facebook!